 Executive Management Team

-Deputy Commissioner Jim Barnhart assists the organization with I.T. consolidation, governance and customer relations.
+Acting Chief Information Office, Jim Barnhart, assists the organization with I.T. consolidation, governance and customer relations.

 Since beginning his career at the Wright-Patterson Air Force Base in Dayton, Ohio as a Scientific Technical Assistant, Jim Barnhart has worn many hats.
-His repertoire includes General Manager, Systems Construction Manager, Systems Manager, Director, Deputy Executive Director, Executive Director and he currently serves as Deputy Commissioner with the Commonwealth Office of Technology.
+His repertoire includes General Manager, Systems Construction Manager, Systems Manager, Director, Deputy Executive Director, Executive Director and he currently serves as Acting Chief Information Officer with the Commonwealth Office of Technology.
 Jim’s extensive IT background and administrative qualities helps lead the Commonwealth Office of Technology to perform in a more effective and efficient manner.

 Office of Application Development

 The Office of Application Development (OAD) is responsible for the day to day management of the executive branch business information systems.
 The Office provides a wide range of services including project management; business process analysis and re-engineering; application development and maintenance; data analysis, modeling and cleansing; and application security and testing services.
 OAD consists of five Divisions: